meetbrij/python-notes/README.md

-# python-notes
+# Notes on Python Programming
-Notes on my python course on dataquest
+Notes on learning to code in python.

 ## Modules and Classes